mkalmus/soundcloud-scraper-python/readme.md

 3. Delete `sc_cache.json` and `soundcloud_data.db` if they exist.
 4. Run the final-project-scraping-dbstoring.py file by typing `python3 final-project-scraping-dbstoring.py` into your terminal (NOTE: This can take 30+ and creates a new `.db` file and a large `.json` file)
 5. Run the sc-scraper.py file by typing `python3 sc-scraper.py` into your terminal
+6. Follow the prompts that appear in your terminal and hover over graphs in your browser to interact with them

 # To-do: